Do you stand behind your work?

 Some cemeteries require that their personnel install your memorial.
 There is usually a fee for this that is paid either directly to the cemetery or to us.
 If permitted, Grant Memorials will install the memorial.

 Our memorials are made of granite, which is a very hard stone that will last forever.
-At our manufacturing facility, we use a sandblast process for the design and lettering.
-It becomes a part of the granite and will also last indefinitely.
+At our manufacturing facility, we use a sandblast process for the design and lettering, or diamond-etching.
+In both cases, the lettering becomes a part of the granite and will also last indefinitely.

 The composition of granite and marble is very different.
 Granite is an igneous rock that was once a molten mass called magma.
 Marble is created by a concentration of bones and shells of sea creatures that built up a deposit of lime.
 Therefore, marble is not nearly as hard as granite and will erode over the years if not stored indoors.
 Granite is the preferred material to use for outdoor memorials because of its durability.